autay27/boccam/report.md

 ## User interface

 The interpreter is designed to run in the browser.
 This is convenient for teachers, and lowers the entry barrier for learners because they do not have to install anything to run their code.
+This means that the interpreter must be built using only tools that compile to a language which can be run in the browser (i.e. Javascript).

 We adopt the layout of code text box on the left, output on the right, which is used in other browser-based coding such as Codecademy [@codecademy].